chipster/chipster-openshift/k3s/README.md

 ### Container images

 When running Chipster in containers, the program itself, tool scripts and operating system packages come from the container images.
 By default these images are pulled from public repositories.
-If you want to change anything in the images, you can [build your own](build-image.md).
+If you want to change anything in the images, you can [build your own container images](build-image.md).

 ### Uninstall Chipster

 Command `helm uninstall chipster` should delete all Kubernetes objects, except volumes.
 This is relatively safe to run when you want run the installation again, but want to keep the data volumes.
 Use `kubectl delete pvc --all`, if you want to delete the volumes too.

-The `helm uninstall` command gives you almost a fresh start with one caveat.
+The `helm uninstall chipster` command gives you almost a fresh start with one caveat.
 The databases store their password on their volumes.
 If you generate the passwords again, the databases won't accept the new passwords.
-In the early phases when you don't have anything valuable in the databases, it's easiest to simply delete the database volumes.
+In the early phases when you don't have anything valuable in the databases, it's easiest to simply delete the database volumes too.

-If the Helm release is too badly broken, you can delete everything manually with `kubectl`.
+If the Helm release is too badly broken for the uninstallation, you can delete everything manually with `kubectl`.

 ```bash
 for t in job deployment statefulset pod secret ingress service pvc; do